* Dollar strengthens as economic worries persist

 * Sterling struggles on latest Brexit deal setback

-* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Recasts; adds analyst quote; updates prices; changes ; previous LONDON)
+* Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh (Adds details, quote, graphic, updates prices)

-The Reserve Bank of New Zealand this week joined a growing list of central banks that have turned dovish amid signs of a slowing global economy, saying its next move in interest rates was likely to be a cut.
+The Reserve Bank of New Zealand joined a growing list of central banks that have turned dovish amid signs of a slowing global economy, saying on Wednesday its next move in interest rates was likely to be a cut.

 With many currencies on the defensive, the dollar has brushed aside a decline in benchmark U.S. Treasury yields to 15-month lows.
-The dollar index measuring the greenback against a basket of six major currencies gained 0.39 percent to 97.126 , at two-week highs in its third day of gains.
+The dollar index against a basket of six major currencies gained 0.2 percent to 96.974 and headed for its third day of gains.

 "The market is becoming more concerned about global growth conditions, especially to the detriment of the euro zone.
 The dollar strength is on the back of other currencies getting hurt," said Manuel Oliveri, FX analyst at Credit Agricole.

-The New Zealand and Australian dollars recovered somewhat after the New Zealand central bank's dovish shift knocked both currencies lower on Wednesday.
+The New Zealand and Australian dollars managed to recover somewhat after the New Zealand central bank's dovish shift hit both currencies lower on Wednesday.

-Sterling fell below $1.310 after British Prime Minister Theresa May's offer on Wednesday to quit failed to sway hard-line opponents to back her Brexit withdrawal deal.
+Sterling fell towards $1.31 after British Prime Minister Theresa May's offer on Wednesday to quit failed to sway hard-line opponents to back her Brexit withdrawal deal.